tessel/t1-docs/hardware-api.md

 Sends a Buffer `txbuf` to the slave.

 &#x20;<a href="#api-spi-send-batch-txbuf-callback-err" name="api-spi-send-batch-txbuf-callback-err">#</a> spi<b>.sendBatch</b> ( txbuf, [options], callback(err) )
 Sends a series of commands stored in a Buffer `txbuf` by splitting txbuf into chunks of a specified size.
-Sends each command in txbuf to the slave.
+Sends each command in `txbuf` to the slave.
 Options is an object specifying any of the following:

 * **chunkSize** (optional) &mdash; An optional value specifying the interval size.
-Defaults to txbuf.length.
+Defaults to `txbuf.length`.
-* **repeat** (optional) &mdash; An optional value specifying how many times the txbuf will be transmitted.
+* **repeat** (optional) &mdash; An optional value specifying how many times the `txbuf` will be transmitted.
 Used for transmitting the same buffer multiple times.
 Defaults to 1.

 &#x20;<a href="#api-spi-setClockSpeed-clockspeed" name="api-spi-setClockSpeed-clockspeed">#</a> spi<b>.setClockSpeed</b> ( clockspeed )
 Sets the clockspeed.